VANHUUTHANHTRUNG/regression_model_propeller/README.md

 # regression_model_propeller
-Using regression modling to examine the propellers
+Using regression modelling to examine the propellers

 Small project for propeller evaluation with regression modelling and simulation via Fusion 360